Public vs Private Cloud: Making Cloud Investments Simple

 Public Cloud

 A public cloud is straightforward and is probably the one you’re most familiar with.
 Public Cloud is essentially the internet.
 You rent space from public servers from one of the major providers like Azure or AWS.
 This is usually for a monthly fee and features remote monitoring and management as well as remote access through mobile devices or off-site computers.
+The public cloud offers dynamic scalability and you pay for what you use which allows you to scale your storage needs easily.
+Having a public cloud also gives you access to technical support through their customer services.
+Public clouds are also often run alongside third-party software, giving you access to a suit of software that you might otherwise not have.

 Best cases for the public cloud

 Small businesses who rely on off-site work are the best suited for a public cloud service.
 The ability to share documents and collaborate in real-time with employees are real benefits of this solution.
 Public clouds essentially represent infinite space, meaning that so long as you can afford the extra space, there is no upper limit on the amount of information you can have stored in the cloud.
 Need extra space for a project?
 Simply buy more server space whilst working on it, and then reduce the space needed when done.
+The public cloud is a good option for smaller businesses that require flexibility at a reasonable price.

 Downsides of the public cloud